team-leevio/happy-elementor-addons/readme.txt

 - [**Advanced Slider**](https://demo.happyaddons.com/elementor-advanced-slider-widget-demo/) – Bored with your typical sliders?
 Try our advanced slider for Elementor.
 Create mesmerizing slides within your Elementor Sites using our Advanced Slider.
 - [**Happy Mega Menu**](https://demo.happyaddons.com/elementor-happy-mega-menu-widget-demo/) – Struggling with large-scale menu items?
 Happy Mega Menu is the best solution to your problems.
 You can create mega menus lik Adidas, Dribbble, Puma, Invision etc.
+- [**One Page Navigation Widget**](https://demo.happyaddons.com/elementor-one-page-navigation-widget-demo/) - HappyAddons one page navigation widget will help you create lucrative one page nav contents for your site.
+It has 9 design controls with a smooth scrolling option.
+You can show any kind of design within it.
+- [**Off-Canvas Content or Menu Widget**](https://demo.happyaddons.com/elementor-off-canvas-content-demo/) - HappyAddons off canvas navigation content will give you the freedom to create any kind of off canvas contents or offcanvas menu items for your Elementor websites.
 - [**Feature List**](https://demo.happyaddons.com/elementor-feature-list-widget-demo/) – You can display your product features using different styles using this widget.
 As a bonus, you can also customize each and every predefined design.
 - [**Pricing Table**](https://demo.happyaddons.com/elementor-pricing-table-widget-demo/) – This one of a kind widget will allow you to create any kind of pricing table under the sun.
 As a surprise, you can use gradient background, oval-shaped button, font awesome icons, background fill color, different heights, dark mood and so on.
 - [**Flip Box**](https://demo.happyaddons.com/elementor-flip-box-widget-demo-2/) – This exquisite widget will help you show different messages or texts at the time before and after a user hover on a certain element.
 Just like the other widgets, you can customize this with background image, gutter and circular arrow navigation on both sides.